lumaxis/dotfiles/README.md

 ## Customize/extend

-You can put your custom settings, such as Git credentials in the `system/.custom` file which will be sourced from `.bash_profile` automatically.
+You can put your custom settings, such as Git credentials in the `system/.custom` file which will be sourced from `.zhsrc` automatically.
 This file is in `.gitignore`.

 Alternatively, you can have an additional, personal dotfiles repo at `~/.extra`.
-The runcom `.bash_profile` sources all `~/.extra/runcom/*.sh` files.
+The runcom `.zhsrc` sources all `~/.extra/runcom/*.sh` files.

 ## Additional resources